abramin/cultural-cognitive-science/pilot/pilot.md

 #### Day 2: Tuesday (2-2.5 hours)

 **Reading:**
-- Bermúdez Chapter 8, pages 13-24 (identity theory, functionalism)
+- Kim Chapter 2 (second half) + begin Chapter 3: "Mind-Brain Identity Theory" (pages 1-10) **OR** Stanford Encyclopedia "Dualism" (finish) + begin "Mind/Brain Identity Theory" entry

 **Tasks:**
 - Continue reading and notes
 - **Ask questions:**
   - Example: "Token vs. type identity theory—I don't understand the distinction.
 Can you clarify with examples?"
+  - **OR** "What exactly is the problem of 'multiple realizability' for identity theory?"

 **Evening Check-in:**
-- **Ask Claude:** "My understanding of functionalism is [explanation].
+- **Ask Claude:** "My understanding of identity theory is [explanation].
 Is this accurate?
 What nuances am I missing?"

 **Documentation:**
 - `/ai_interactions/week4_day2.md`